-They are able to identify ways and ideas in areas which they are underperforming.
+They are able to identify ways and ideas in areas in which they are underperforming.

 Limitations of Benchmarking:

-Even though, there are various advantages of benchmarking there are few limitations also which has to be considered.
+Even though, there are various advantages of benchmarking there are few limitations also which have to be considered.
 They are,

 1. It is just a mere suggestion: